ianbrucey/Funlynk-final/context-engine/global-context.md

 ## Solution Architecture

- **Architecture Pattern** : The backend will follow a Backend-as-a-Service (BaaS) pattern to accelerate development, leveraging a modular, service-oriented structure for any custom logic.
-The frontend will be a component-based, single-page application.
+ **Architecture Pattern** : Laravel web application with Filament for CRUD operations and custom views for specialized functionality.

  **Technology Stack** :

-* **Frontend (Mobile App):** React Native with Expo
+* **Backend & Frontend:** Laravel 12 with Filament v4, Livewire v3, and DaisyUI
-* **Frontend (Web):** Next.js (for a marketing landing page and future web app)
+* **Database:** PostgreSQL with PostGIS for geolocation
-* **Backend & Database:** Supabase (utilizing its integrated PostgreSQL database, Authentication, and Realtime services)
+* **Testing:** Pest v4 with browser testing capabilities
-* **Infrastructure:** Hosted by Supabase (backend) and Vercel (frontend).
+* **Future Plans:** React Native mobile app after Laravel completion

  **Key Architectural Decisions** :

-* **Mobile-First Strategy** : The primary user experience is the mobile app to cater to the on-the-go, spontaneous nature of the platform's use case.
+* **Laravel-First Strategy** : The primary focus is building a robust Laravel web application.
+All CRUD operations use Filament framework.
+Custom views are only created for specialized functionality that Filament cannot handle.
 * **Asymmetrical Follower Model** : A one-way "follower" system (like Instagram) is used over a two-way "friend" system to reduce social friction and empower hosts to build audiences.
 * **Centralized Payments via Stripe Connect** : All payment complexities (payouts, KYC, security) are delegated to Stripe Connect (Express model) to minimize development overhead and legal/compliance risk.